linhanzhang/Lableimage/README.md

 </p>

 Now we are set up to run our program!
 Consider an integer that represent the height of the rising sea level (unit : meter).<br/>
-Use ` run height `  command to start the process and you could get infomation like this:
+Use ` run height `  command to start the process and you could get infomation like the image below.
+This way of running the spark application is mostly used for test running.
+Next we are going to introduce you another way of building and running this Spark application which enables developer to inspect the event log on the spark history server.
 ```
 sbt:Lab1 >run 5
 ```